-In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5 in the morning in the CANADIAN cold.
+In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

-In the spring of 2015 in Tel Aviv, Eugene has a life altering moment when he meets a street musician and finds out that she can can earn a full time income singing in the streets!
-At first he supplement his income but as time goes on, he realizes that he can actual make a living, doing what he loves!
+In the spring of 2015 in Tel Aviv, Eugene has a life altering moment when he meets a musician and finds out that she can support herself simply by singing in the streets!
+At first he supplements his income but as time goes on, he realizes that he can support himself and even travel while doing something he loves.

 Countries where Music has taken him: